KnuVerse/knuverse-sdk-python/README.md

 # knuverse-sdk-python

-This project is an Python SDK for interfacing with Knuverse Cloud API's.
-It allows Python developers to create apps that use Knuverse Cloud API's.
+This project is a Python SDK that allows developers to create apps that use Knuverse's Cloud APIs.
 You can find the documentation at https://cloud.knuverse.com/docs/

 Quick Start